sqorn/sqorn/docs/docs/about.md

 sidebar_label: About
 ---

 Sqorn is a Javascript library *engineered* for building SQL queries.
-Its API is fluent, declarative, intuitive and flexibile.
+Its SQL-based API is fluent, declarative, intuitive and flexibile.
 Sqorn queries are immutable values, letting you construct complex queries by composing simple parts.
 Sqorn compiles queries [10x faster](/benchmarks.html) than Knex and [200x faster](/benchmarks.html) than Squel.
 Sqorn generates parameterized queries safe from SQL injection.
 Securely integrate raw SQL using Sqorn's [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).

 Sqorn has Typescript definitions but limited type-safety.
 You do not define models and relationships.
 You just write queries.
 It is your responsibility to ensure the queries are valid.